📖 Syllabus

 Our course policy on the use of GenAI tools for homeworks is simple: you can use these tools to build an understanding of course material and to assist you on assignments, keeping in mind that no tool is a substitute for a strong understanding of course concepts.

 Some examples of responsible use of generative AI include autocompleting repetitive/boilerplate code and suggesting edge cases.
-Creating large sections of code you do not understand yourself is using generative AI in an irresponsible way.
+Creating large sections of code you do not understand yourself is using generative AI in an irresponsible way, and is likely to be detrimental when it comes to showing what you know on exams, which are worth 50% of your course grade and do not allow generative AI tools.

 Honor Code